 Dr Chee Jing Jye, Medical Director, The Obstetrics & Gynaecology Centre (Paragon), shares the common sleep problems that plague you during pregnancy, what you can do to alleviate the discomfort and what you need to be careful of when it concerns your beauty sleep.

-Common Sleep Problems During Pregnancy
+Common Sleep Problems During Pregnancy (and What to Do About It)

 Insomnia / Interrupted Sleep

 Of all the sleep problems during pregnancy, the number one problem that women complain of is insomnia.
 In early pregnancy, many women experience stress, anxiety, and blues that keep them up.
-This is definitely linked to the infamous pregnancy hormones, a known trouble-maker.
+This is definitely linked to the infamous pregnancy hormones, a known troublemaker.

 If you’re expecting, you’ll definitely know what these hormones are capable of.

-While the hormones are busy doing what they do, your mind is constantly wondering and coming up with endless possibilities of what could possibly go wrong with your pregnancy.
+While the hormones are busy doing what they do, your mind is constantly wandering and coming up with endless possibilities of what could possibly go wrong with your pregnancy.
 That’s another reason one of the common sleep problems during pregnancy is insomnia!

 If that’s not bad enough, in both early and late pregnancy, many women tend to pee frequently and this causes them to have to get out of bed a couple of times every night.
 If you’re wondering why this happens, blame it on progesterone.